Dr. phil. habil. Milene Oliveira

 Applied linguistics, Sociolinguistics & Intercultural Communication

-Currently, I am a Lecturer in Applied Linguistics at Newcastle University in the UK.
-In 2024, I held a position as Guest Professor of Media, Communication, and Culture at the European University Viadrina Frankfurt Oder in Germany.
-From 2020 until 2024, I had a postdoctoral research position at the University of Potsdam, in Germany, where I headed the sub-project ‘Digital Communities and Online Intercultural Competence’ connected to the consortium 'ReDICo: Researching Digital Interculturality Co-operatively', funded by the German Ministry of Education and Research (BMBF).
+Currently, I’m a Lecturer in Applied Linguistics at Newcastle University.
+In 2024, I was Guest Professor of Media, Communication, and Culture at European University Viadrina Frankfurt (Oder), and from 2020–2024, I held a postdoctoral position at the University of Potsdam, where I was Principal Investigator in the sub-project Digital Communities and Online Intercultural Competence within the third-party funded consortium ReDICo – Researching Digital Interculturality Co-operatively.

-My main research interests are:
+My research interests include:

-Digital and intercultural practices,
+· Digital and intercultural communication

-English as a lingua franca,
+· English as a lingua franca

 My Research Projects